libp2p/js-libp2p/packages/peer-id-factory/README.md

 # About

-Generate, import, and export PeerIDs, for use with [IPFS](https://github.com/ipfs/ipfs).
+Generate, import, and export PeerIDs.

 A Peer ID is the SHA-256 [multihash](https://github.com/multiformats/multihash) of a public key.